 Description: The Zander is a broad-shouldered, deep-bellied fish with tapered body and a sharp pointed head.
 It is very recognisable by its spikey dorsal fin and is sometimes wrongly thought of as a Pike, Perch hybrid.
 Zander have a relatively small mouth with two large fangs at the front, these fangs are designed to puncture and hold their prey until it becomes weak enough to turn and swallow.
 The typical colours of a Zander are silver/white belly with a green and black striped back.

-Where to find them: Zander are now present in virtually all of Europe with healthy stocks of fish in lakes and rivers alike.
-For anglers in search of big Zander then it is the continent that provides the most realistic chances.
+Where to find them: Zander fishing is now available in virtually all of Europe with healthy stocks of fish in lakes and rivers alike.
+For anglers in search of big Zander fishing then it is the continent that provides the most realistic chances.

 Lake Maggiore: This gigantic lake is more like a sea than a lake, it spans between Switzerland and Italy and has been famed for its large Zeds for years.
 Being such a large sheet of water does however make it a pretty daunting place for overseas anglers to take on and getting information from the locals is like getting blood from a stone.

 Lake Sibbo: This Swedish gem has got a serious pedigree when it comes to predator fishing.
 Known throughout Europe for its monster Baltic Pike, it has built up quite a following from the European predator Scene.
 In recent years the emphasis has changed from not just big Pike but now potential world record Zander.
 These fish are thriving in the slightly brackish waters of the Baltic Lake.
 One of the things that makes Lake Sibbo such a prolific big Zed water is that the 800 acre water is completely private and this allows for the fishing pressure to become regulated.